 The zone diet requires you to add garden vegetables to your meals, especially green leafy vegetables, seeds, nuts, lean meat etc. If you are in the first few weeks of your Crossfit diet, it is suggested to eat at the earliest after you wake up.

 You can consume energy foods in the morning that keep you boosted all day long.
 Foods like omelettes, scrambled eggs, protein smoothies etc make a good breakfast choice.

 Lunch must include large servings of proteins such as cold chicken, salad with shrimp or chicken breast, meat strew etc. For some extra energy and fullness, you can also include high fiber carbohydrates such as nuts, fruits etc.

 Dinner should majorly focus on proteins.
 Most people tend to burn less calories during the evening.
 If you do not exercise after your dinner, try to restrict the intake of carbohydrates.

 Snacks can be consumed at a gap of 3 hours.
 You can include a mixture of both carbohydrates and proteins for each snack.

 The foods that include high glycemic carbohydrates should be strictly avoided as they increase the insulin levels in the body which further leads to hyperinsulinism, which is directly connected to high cholesterol, obesity, blood pressure and mood dysfunction.

 Therefore a decent crossfit diet plan allows a decreased calorie intake and yet still focuses on high nutrition for meticulous activity.
 So enjoy your training and nutrition, its important so that you keep moving forward.

-Choosing to become fit, and incorporating exercise into your daily routine is a good start to a healthy lifestyle.
+Choosing to become fit, and incorporating exercise into your daily routine is a really good start to a healthy lifestyle.
 However, exercise alone cannot help you achieve your goal of total body fitness, and healthy living.
-There is no better program to train then Crossfit, but how is your Crossfit Nutrition going to help ?
-You...
+There is no better fitness program on the market to train then Crossfit, but how is your Crossfit nutrition...